Cassandra (Red Dwarf): Synopsis

-Following Holly's advice, Lister signs up for "the Canaries".
+Following advice from Holly (Norman Lovett), Lister (Craig Charles) signs up for "the Canaries".
 However, he soon discovers there are two problems: first; they are a group of expendables who go first into dangerous situations and not, as he believed, the prison choir, and secondly; he's signed the whole gang up by forging their signatures.
-At the last minute, Rimmer, Lister, Kryten, Kochanski and the Cat try to get themselves released from the Canaries on the grounds of Lister's misunderstanding by singing You Are the Sunshine of My Life at Canary initiation, though this fails.
-Their first mission is aboard the sunken wreck of the SSS Silverberg, a prison ship for its sole occupant, Cassandra, a computer who can predict the future with 100% accuracy, and she predicts Rimmer is soon to die.
+At the last minute, Rimmer (Chris Barrie), Lister, Kryten (Robert Llewellyn), Kochanski (Chloë Annett) and the Cat (Danny John-Jules) try to get themselves released from the Canaries on the grounds of Lister's misunderstanding by singing You Are the Sunshine of My Life at Canary initiation, though this fails.
+Their first mission is aboard the sunken wreck of the SSS Silverberg, a prison ship for its sole occupant, Cassandra (Geraldine McEwan), a computer who can predict the future with 100% accuracy, and she predicts Rimmer is soon to die.

 Cassandra claims that only Lister, Kryten, Kochanski and the Cat will make it out alive and that all the other prisoners will die (although Rimmer will die first).
 Though told it is impossible to prevent Cassandra's prediction from coming true Rimmer comes up with a plan.
-He realises that no one ever referred to him as Rimmer in front of Cassandra and since she doesn't know everything she may believe someone else is Rimmer and have predicted that that other person will die first.
+He realises that no one ever referred to him as Rimmer in front of Cassandra and since she does not know everything she may believe someone else is Rimmer and have predicted that that other person will die first.
 He manages to ruin Knot's jacket and gives him his own with his name tag on it as a replacement, insisting that Knot call him any number of insulting names but not "Rimmer".
 When Cassandra sees Knot die of a heart attack (caused by learning that he would die of a heart attack) she of course believes him to be named Rimmer so her prediction comes true.
 The real Rimmer is prepared to celebrate until she points out he's still going to die.
 He questions how it happens and she claims that Lister kills him after finding him in bed with Kochanski.
 Rimmer is quite happy about the concept, Kochanski is not.
 She believes that even if she were blind drunk, that would not excuse her other senses.
 Rimmer still tries to persuade her, but she disagrees.
 He then accidentally soaks Kochanski with water, forcing her to take her clothes off and lie on the bed he has prepared.